student-to-software-engineer/student-to-software-engineer/docs/1-introduction/2-are-there-jobs-yes.md

 While the hype around “AI replacing engineers” is often exaggerated, it's true that AI is reshaping the kinds of jobs available.
 There’s growing demand for people who understand how to _use_ AI tools effectively, how to build reliable pipelines, how to tune models, and how to make them usable inside real applications.

-In short: AI isn’t killing jobs.
+In short: AI isn’t entirely killing jobs.
 It’s changing what they look like.

 ## Forgotten Foundations: The Lost Art of Systems Work

 While SaaS and cloud tools are eating up most of the application-layer work, there are still critical areas of computing that are quietly starving for talent.

 Operating systems.
 Kernels.
 Networking stacks.
 Compiler design.
 These are fields where expertise is vanishing—often lumped under vague terms like “DevOps” or “platform engineering.”

 It’s easy to forget, but every flashy web app still depends on thousands of layers of foundational software to function.
 These low-level components don’t change much, but when they do, it’s hard work—and it takes a certain kind of engineer to do it right.

 With how much the industry has shifted toward high-level abstractions, many students never even learn about these foundational areas.
 They focus on web development, mobile apps, and data science, leaving behind the core principles that make all of it possible.

-Despite their being jobs in this area, fewer students pursue this path because today it's harder to learn, not as glamorous.
+Despite their being jobs in this area, fewer students pursue this path because today it's harder to learn, and not as glamorous.
 But the industry desperately needs more people in these areas.
 If you want to stand out, this is a place where deep knowledge can still command serious respect.

 ## So… Are There Jobs?